yjyoo3312/TVQ-VAE/README.md

 ```

 # Running the Code
-In each folder, you can test the proposed TVQ-VAE.
+You can test the proposed TVQ-VAE within each respective folder.

 ## Document Analsis
 ### Dataset
-The implementation solves BoW style topic extraction from documents.
-We provide preprocessed data for 20NG and NYT datasets.
-Download the preprocessed.zip file and extract it in each folder.
+The implementation addresses BoW-style topic extraction from documents.
+We offer preprocessed data for the 20NG and NYT datasets.
+Please download the `preprocessed.zip` file and extract it into each corresponding folder.

 [20ng](https://drive.google.com/file/d/1MtJU_LVB2Sn19G8P3eGYlJltpNwsi4Qb/view?usp=sharing), [NYT](https://drive.google.com/file/d/1uBkiGarwKNmjAX-81ozL3hKeqocmQSCa/view?usp=sharing)